Scroll to see more

 A redesign of the Kindle Direct Publishing (KDP) landing pages is needed to help new print and digital authors better understand benefits, processes, tools, and resources prior to logging.

+KDP needs to fix the outdated look, the mobile optimization, the information displayed, and the development flexibility of it's pre-login page.
 Our vision for this project is to use the Amazon Kindle’s Gutenberg design language to create a visually beautiful landing page experience that is flexible and informative.
-We need to fix the outdated look, the mobile optimization, the information displayed, and the development flexibility.
 Currently, Kindle Direct Publishing has a help center, publishing resources, publishing tools, a community forum, and a pre-login page.

 User flow of a new author visiting the current KDP pre-login page

-I turned to blogs, stakeholders, and secondary research for more context and direction.
+I turned to blogs, stakeholders, and secondary research for more context.

-This was the start of my UX process and strategy.
+This was the start of my UX process and design strategy.
+My goal was to get a good baseline of our needs.

-At first glance, the pain points are apparent.
-There are outdated designs, irrelevant information, and non-mobile-optimized pages.
+At first glance, there are outdated designs, irrelevant information, and non-mobile-optimized pages.
 It is important that I research other information and talk to other people to gain more info.

 A few questions that bloggers and prospective authors brought up on different forums were: